mdeff/ntds_2019/projects/README.md

 * [Genetics](#genetics)
 * [Movielens 100k](#movielens-100k)

+Look also at the list of [past NTDS projects](#past-projects).

 ## Free Music Archive
 By Michaël

-The [Free Music Archive](http://freemusicarchive.org/) (FMA) is a free and open library directed by [WFMU](https://wfmu.org/), the longest-running freeform radio station in the United States.
+The [Free Music Archive](https://freemusicarchive.org/) (FMA) is a free and open library directed by [WFMU](https://wfmu.org/), the longest-running freeform radio station in the United States.
 Inspired by [Creative Commons](https://creativecommons.org/) and the open-source software movement, the FMA provides a platform for curators, artists, and listeners to harness the potential of music sharing.
 The website provides a large catalog of artists and tracks, hand-picked by established audio curators.
 Each track is legally free to download as artists decided to release their works under permissive licenses.